-Starting at the end of May, the Main Library restrooms will be closed for renovation on the first and second floors of the south side.
+The Main Library restrooms are closed for renovation on the first and second floors of the south side of the building.

-The project is estimated to take eight weeks from the start date.
-The team will work toward minimizing the time both restrooms are closed to the public, which is expected to be the majority of the construction time.
-The restrooms on the north side of the building will remain open during construction.
+The project is estimated to be completed by mid-August, assuming there are no setbacks.
+The construction team will work toward minimizing the time both restrooms are closed to the public, which is expected to be the majority of the construction time.
+The restrooms on the north side of the building remain open, please follow the posted signs for directions.

 The current public restrooms received greater use than they were originally designed for and no longer meet the functional needs of most users.
 The restroom restoration project includes colorful murals, upgraded fixtures, increased privacy and comfort for all users.

 The new murals for the all-gender restrooms will be created by artists Monica Cervone McElwain and Chris Huang.
 The Office of Arts and Culture is excited to share progress shots of new murals.

 • Sinks, lighting and other features create a clean and welcoming space